valhuber/ApiLogicServer/api_logic_server_cli/project_prototype_allocation/Logic-Allocation.md

 # Allocate Payment to Outstanding Orders

-This project is to illustrate the use of [Allocation](https://github.com/valhuber/LogicBank/wiki/Sample-Project---Allocation).
+This project is to illustrate the use of Allcation.

 Allocation is a pattern where: